 This speaker has excellent battery performance.
 We measured over 12 hours of continuous battery life.
 However, Sony advertises that it lasts up to 24 hours when its volume is set to 36, it's set to 'Stamina' mode, and its lights are turned off.
 The speaker also turns off after approximately 15 minutes when not in use.

 The Sony XB33 has a bad voice assistant performance.
 It uses your smartphone's voice assistant.
 As part of our methodology, we use recorded voice commands to activate the speaker.
 However, it has some trouble registering these commands, even without ambient noise, and doesn't respond.
 While it can register commands from a normal speaking voice, this isn't part of our testing process.
+For a speaker that can understand you easily, even if you're far away or in a noisy room, check out the Bose SoundLink Color II.

 The Sony XB33 has a very good app.
 It's compatible with the Sony Music Center app, which offers a basic graphic EQ as well as three sound settings so that you can customize it to your liking: 'LIVE' is advertised to help reproduce a more 3D audio experience, 'EXTRA BASS' gives it a heavy-bass sound, and 'STAMINA' is a power-saving setting.
 This app also allows you to pair two speakers together to create a stereo pair and connect multiple units to cover a large area.